JPossoli/DigitalHouse-Course/README.md

 Project Management
 Agile Methodology(Scrum/Kanban)

-So this repository is to store and version control of practical exercises.
+This repository is to store and version control of practical exercises.